mikhayloboikodev/CLI-Tool-ftc/README.md

 # CLI-Tool-ftc
-This simple CLI tool gives users the opportunity to quickly copy file contents
+This CLI tool gives users the opportunity to quickly copy file contents

 ## 🚀 Getting Started